Hap-Map/HapMap/reports/week4-report.md

 - Everyone has their environment set up
 - Implemented basic layout of all the pages on Flutter
 - Implemented TypeAhead Searchbar (only provides hard-code suggestions currently)
-- Not yet decided on the theme and colors of the application, but we know we intend to use visual accessibility friendly colors.
+- Not yet decided on the theme and colors of the application, but plan to choose visually-accessible colors.

 ## Next Steps
-We plan on finishing the basic layout of our app within flutter (i.e. transfer our Figma design's buttons, text, etc.) and start implementing various functions.
+We plan on finishing the basic layout of our app within Flutter (i.e. transfer our Figma design's buttons, text, etc.) and start implementing various features.
 For the backend, we hope to get some workable data which we can test with our functions once they are implemented.
 - Work on integrating the Places Autocomplete API for our suggestions
 - Decide on and develop consistent styles, themes, icon(s) for our app
 - Add speech-to-text for audio input